zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

       * ns3.parent.good-undel-1.methodsv2.xa/IPv6
       * ns6.good-undel-1.methodsv2.xa
   * There is an undelegated version of the zone matching undelegated data.
-  * ns1-2 have different IP addresses for delegation and delegated zone, on one hand, and undelegated data and undelegated version of the zone, on the other.
+  * `ns1-2` have different IP addresses for delegation and delegated zone, on one hand, and undelegated data and undelegated version of the zone, on the other.
-  * ns3.parent.good-undel-1.methodsv2.xa is shared between delegated zone and undelegated version of zone, but holding the data of the undelegated version.
+  * `ns3.parent.good-undel-1.methodsv2.xa`  is shared between delegated zone and undelegated version of zone, but holding the data of the undelegated version.

 ## GOOD-UNDEL-2

-### Zone specification
 A "happy path".
 Everything is fine.
 Child has boot in-bailiwick and out-of-bailiwick name servers.
 Child is not delegated but is tested undelegated.